 Options like his PMG cards might have failed to make the list, but they’re further examples of rare options that should be on your radar as they continue to beat records every time a high-grade version is listed.

-Given the 50% increase in recent months, the Fleer gets the majority of the attention from collectors and investors.
-However, almost every Jordan card has seen rising prices in 2020.
+Given the 50% increase in recent months, the Fleer gets most of the attention from collectors and investors.
+However, almost every Jordan card saw rising prices in 2020.